gingraslab/go_terms_dot_plot/README.md

-Please enter the name of the GO file: hnRNPA1_BFDR1%.xlsx Please enter the number of top rows to keep based on 'adjusted_p_value' (default is 15): 5 Please enter the term size cutoff (default is 500): 2500 Please enter 'True' for filled version or 'False' for unfilled version (default is True): True
+Please enter the name of the GO file: hnRNPA1_BFDR1%.xlsx Please enter the number of top rows to keep based on 'adjusted_p_value' (default is 15): 5 Please enter the term size cutoff (default is 500): 2500 Please enter the adjusted p-value cutoff (default is 0.05): 0.05 Please enter 'True' for filled version or 'False' for unfilled version (default is True): True Please enter 'True' if this was a multiquery search or 'False' if every group was independently searched (default is False): False
 ```
 The generated plots will be saved in the 'results' folder.